eocorekuneho/pyPiMgb/README.md

 Currently it's only useful with mGB (https://github.com/defensem3ch/mGB)

-You can play the channels one-by-one, and change amongst them sending Program Change 0-5 on Channel 10 to the software.
+You can play the channels one-by-one, and change amongst them sending Program Change 1-5 on Channel 10 to the software.

-My far goal with this project is to create a small, convenient and smart USB MIDI host out from the Raspberry Pi Zero.
-One of its modules is this project, PimGB as a "driver" for Game Boys.
+My far goal with this project is to create a small, convenient and smart USB MIDI host out from the Raspberry Pi 400.
+One of its modules is this project, pyPiMgb as a "driver" for Game Boys.

-This software maps Channels 1-4 to Game Boy channels.
-It listens for commands on Channel 10, and you can use a MIDI controller (like a keyboard) on Channel 15.
+This software maps MIDI Channels 1-4 to Game Boy channels.
+It listens for commands on Channel 10 (PC), and you can use a MIDI controller (like a keyboard) on Channel 15.

 ### Wiring:
 |Game Boy Link cable PIN#|Raspberry Pi PIN# (GPIO)  |